 - Annex 1.
-Decision of the Council of the International Civil Aviation Organization on the Preliminary Objection in the Matter: The State of Qatar and the Arab Republic of Egypt, the Kingdom of Bahrain, the Kingdom of Saudi Arabia and the United Arab Emirates (2017) - Application (A), 29 June 2018. - Annex 2.
+Decision of the Council of the International Civil Aviation Organization on the Preliminary Objection in the Matter: The State of Qatar and the Arab Republic of Egypt, the Kingdom of Bahrain and the United Arab Emirates (2017) Application (B), 29 June 2018. - Annex 2.
 First Riyadh Agreement, 23 November 2013. - Annex 3.
 Mechanism Implementing the Riyadh Agreement, 2014. - Annex 4.
 The Supplementary Riyadh Agreement, 16 November 2014.

-Decision of the Council of the International Civil Aviation Organization on the Preliminary Objection in the Matter: The State of Qatar and the Arab Republic of Egypt, the Kingdom of Bahrain, the Kingdom of Saudi Arabia and the United Arab Emirates (2017) - Application (A), 29 June 2018
+Decision of the Council of the International Civil Aviation Organization on the Preliminary Objection in the Matter: The State of Qatar and the Arab Republic of Egypt, the Kingdom of Bahrain and the United Arab Emirates (2017) - Application (B), 29 June 2018

-THE SECRETARY-GENERAL OF THE INTERNATIONAL CIVIL AVIATION ORGANIZATION TO THE AGENTS FOR THE ARAB REPUBLIC OF EGYPT, THE KINGDOM OF BAHRAIN, THE KINGDOM OF SAUDI ARABIA AND THE UNITED ARAB EMIRATES
+THE SECRETARY-GENERAL OF THE INTERNATIONAL CIVIL AVIATION ORGANIZATION TO THE AGENTS FOR THE ARAB REPUBLIC OF EGYPT, THE KINGDOM OF BAHRAIN AND THE UNITED ARAB EMIRATES